Interested in making a greater commitment to Sustainability at UMW? Check out these options on how below!

 Join the UMW Sustainability team by applying for…

-The EcoRep program is made up of students who are passionate about sustainability, advocacy and volunteering with UMW Sustainability to help make UMW greener!
+The EcoRep team is made up of students who are passionate about sustainability, advocacy and volunteering with UMW Sustainability to help make UMW greener!
 Volunteer opportunities range from working with the pollinator gardens, helping with events, developing new initiatives and more.
 We welcome all efforts and creativity.
+To learn more about the duties of an EcoRep visit https://sustainability.umw.edu/ecoreps/.

-*Click EcoRep to be taken to the EcoRep form!
-A list of all the current initiatives are listed on this form as well.
+*Click EcoRep to be taken to the EcoRep page and form!
+A list of all the current initiatives are listed on this page as well.

 UMW Sustainability is excited to open up our NEW internship program!
 These internships give students the opportunity to help grow and strengthen UMW Sustainability’s mission.
 Students also developing personal skills that will make them standout to employers and help you advance in your dream career.